-The representative(s) designated by the Society to handle grievances at Step 3 will meet with the staff representative(s) and/or the grievor to attempt to resolve the dispute.
+The representative(s) designated by the Society to handle grievances at Step 3 will meet with the Union to attempt to resolve the dispute.
 The representative(s) of the Society will reply in writing to the grievance within 10 school days of receipt of the grievance at Step 3.